 Symbols - What does heaven look like

-Coins have two symbolic meanings depending on the context.
+Coins have a number of symbolic meanings depending on the context.

 Coins as disks

 Where they are used to be synonymous with disks they symbolise Earth – the Earth layer – thus the physical.
 They play a part in the Tarot where an entire suite is based on this level and symbolism.

 Disks and coins are in this context synonymous.

 The more specific symbolism is of the body itself hence heads and tails!

 This symbolism is fairly universal .
 An archaeological discovery found in Sichuan, China and dating to the late Han dynasty (c 25 – 220 AD) shows the tree of life.
 It has a ceramic base and is guarded by a horned beast with wings [serpent].
 The leaves of the tree are coins and people.
 Thus the coin is an alternative symbol to the leaf.

 A winged disk shows ‘matter in a state of sublimation and transformation’ according to J E Cirlot.
 The symbol is widely used and appears at the top of the caduceus.